Skip to Main Content

 - Use terms such as dental, tooth, pulp, gum, etc.

-- Use a single word for "Keyword" as a general search
+- Use a single word as a general search

-- Use two or more keywords for "Keyword using and" as a more specific search where both ideas must be contained in the results.
+- Use two or more keywords as a more specific search where both ideas must be contained in the results.

-- For a more limited search use "subject keyword" or "subject keyword using and".
+- For a more limited search use additional key words.

 - Select your databases by reading the descriptions and choosing those best suited to your research.
 Most of the Health databases are listed in the "Life Sciences Resources" category of the database list.
 Some of the suggested databases are PubMed and Ovid